jadKhoury1/simple-body-validator-documentation/docs/custom-validation-rules.md

     });
 ```

-You can also specify the error message that should be returned in case the cutstom rule fails, by adding a new key value to the translation file.
+You can also specify the error message that should be returned in case the custom rule fails, by adding a new key value to the translation file.

 ```js
     telephone: 'The :attribute phone number is not in the format XXX-XXX-XXXX.',